pyrotek45/avon/tutorial/TUTORIAL.md

 - Recursion tracking requires overhead (depth counters, stack management)
 - Iterative solutions using `fold`, `map`, and `filter` are often more efficient
 - No risk of stack overflow from deep recursion
+- Your laptop won't sound like a jet engine taking off

 **3. Encourages Better Patterns**
 - Avon's built-in functions (`fold`, `map`, `filter`) are designed for iteration